emeraldonion/bridge/README.md

 ### How to connect?

-Please review Tor Project's documentation on how to use bridges [here](https://tb-manual.torproject.org/bridges/).
+Please see Tor Project's documentation on how to use bridges [here](https://tb-manual.torproject.org/bridges/) (see "Entering Bridge Addresses").

 ### Connect